kubernetes-retired/kubefed/docs/userguide.md

 for the intended target API type.

-The `kubefed2` command will create
+The `kubefedctl` command will create
  - a CRD for the federated type named `Federated<Kind>`
  - a `FederatedTypeConfig` in the federation system namespace with the group-qualified plural name of the target type.